doctorfree/MusicPlayerPlus/markdown/mpplus.1.md

 **-W**
 : indicates do not write metadata during Beets import

+**-X 'query'**
+: performs an analysis and retrieval of audio-based information for all music library media matching 'query'.
+A query of 'all' performs the analysis  and retrieval on the entire music library.

 **-z opt**
 : Specifies an `fzmp` option and invokes `fzmp` to list/search/select MPD media.
 Valid values for `opt` are 'a', 'A', 'g', 'p', or 'P'